-Forsberg is a conservation photographer, author and educator who has focused much of his work on North America’s Great Plains.
-Forsberg’s goal is to capture the wild spirit that still survives in these wide open spaces and put a face to the often overlooked native creatures and landscapes found there.
+Forsberg is a conservation photographer, author, and educator who has focused much of his work on North America’s Great Plains.
+Forsberg’s goal is to capture the wild spirit that still survives in these wide-open spaces and to put a face to the often overlooked native creatures and landscapes found there.
 His hope is that his images will build appreciation and inspire conservation efforts on the land far into the future.

-Forsberg’s work has appeared in publications including Audubon, National Geographic, National Wildlife, and Natural History, and recognized in the Pictures of the Year and Wildlife Photographer of the Year competitions.
+Forsberg’s work has appeared in publications including Audubon, National Geographic, National Wildlife, and Natural History, and has been recognized in Pictures of the Year and Wildlife Photographer of the Year competitions.
 In 2004, he was awarded a Conservation Education Award from The Wildlife Society.

-Currently, Mike serves as faculty at the University of Nebraska’s Institute of Agriculture and Natural Resources where he is co-founder and co-director of the Platte Basin Time Lapse Project.
+Currently, Forsberg serves as faculty at the University of Nebraska’s Institute of Agriculture and Natural Resources, where he is co-founder and co-director of the Platte Basin Time Lapse Project.
 The project is a multi-year, community-building effort that uses time-lapse photography to set a watershed in motion from the Platte River’s headwaters in the Colorado Rockies to its confluence with the Missouri River along Nebraska’s eastern border.